eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 #### Kubectl

 The kubectl tool is used to manage a Kubernetes cluster from the command line.
 In this guide it is used to retrieve information about Hono's service endpoints from the cluster.
-The [installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) provides instructions for setting up `kubetcl` locally.
+The [installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) provides instructions for setting up `kubectl` locally.

 #### Hono Helm Chart